taneemishere/Machine-Learning-Micro-Projects/README.md

-# Machine-Learning-Micro-Projects
+# Machine Learning Micro Projects

-Some of the implementations of the machine learning algorithms.
-All these algorithms are the base of Machine Learning and one should, in my opinion learn these.
+This is a micro project in which I've coded some of the machine learning algorithms and shows how actually that specific ML algorithm work.